 Set the dial on your Cricut machine to “Vinyl” and you’re ready to cut!

-Once your designs have finished cutting, cut them apart and remove the excess vinyl.
+Once your designs have finished cutting, cut them apart and remove the excess vinyl (weed the design).
 These pineapples were SO easy to weed with the redesigned smooth release technology.
-You’ll need the standard Cricut Transfer Tape (SHOP HERE) for the new Premium Vinyl and your Cricut Scraper that’s included in the Tool Kit (some people use other tools to apply vinyl, but I’ve always used this scraper).
+You’ll need the standard Cricut Transfer Tape (SHOP Cricut Transfer Tape) for the new Premium Vinyl and your Cricut Scraper that’s included in the Tool Kit (some people use other tools to apply vinyl, but I’ve always used this scraper).

 After applying the Transfer Tape, I like to flip my design over and run the scraper over it to make sure the vinyl is adhered to the tape: